Fifth Crusade: Saint Francis in Egypt

-Saint Francis of Assisi and Illuminato da Rieti before the Sultan al-Kamil.
+Saint Francis of Assisi and Illuminato da Rieti before Sultan al-Kamil.
 15th century fresco by Benozzo Gozzoli.

-In September 1219, Francis of Assisi arrived in the Crusader camp seeking permission from Pelagius to visit sultan al-Kamil.
+In September 1219, Francis of Assisi arrived in the Crusader camp seeking permission from Pelagius to visit Sultan al-Kamil.
 Francis had a long history with the Crusades.
 In 1205, Francis prepared to enlist in the army of Walter III of Brienne (brother of John), diverted from the Fourth Crusade to fight in Italy.
 He returned to a life of the mendicants, later meeting with Innocent III who approved his religious order.
 After the Christian victory at the battle of Las Navas de Tolosa in 1212, he travelled to meet with Almohad caliph Muhammad an-Nāsir, ostensibly to convert him to Christianity.
 Francis did not make it to Morocco, only getting as far as Santiago de Compostela, he returned, sickened, but with a mission.
 His fabled experience with the wolf of Gubbio exemplified his view of the power of the cross.

 Initially refusing the request, Pelagius granted Francis and his companion, Illuminato da Rieti, to go on what was assumed to be a suicide mission.
 They crossed over to preach to al-Kamil, who assumed that the holy men were emissaries of the Crusaders and received them courteously.
 When he discovered that their intent was instead to preach against the evils of Islam, some in his court demanded the execution of the friars.
 Al-Kamil instead heard them out and had them escorted back to the Crusader camp.
 Francis did obtain a commitment for more humane treatment for the Christian captives.
 It was claimed in a sermon by Bonaventure that the sultan converted or accepted a death-bed baptism as a result of his meeting with Francis.

 Francis remained in Egypt through the fall of Damietta, departing then for Acre.
 While there, he established the Province of the Holy Land, a priory of the Franciscan Order, obtaining for the friars the foothold they still retain as guardians of the holy places.